blackboard/anthologydevdocs/docs/developer-portal/creating-and-managing-groups.md

 4. **Add a new developer to the group.** Add a developer to a group using the developer's email address.

-5. **Change the administrator status.** You can give administrator privileges to exisiting group members.
+5. **Change the administrator status.** You can give administrator privileges to existing group members.
 An administrator is empowered to:
    - Add new developers to the group
    - Edit, Delete or manage keys of the application.
    - Manage placements and see which schools have the application deployed.